yutannihilation/rcpp_intro/en/README.md

 # Preface

 The Rcpp package enables you to write R functions in C++.
-Rcpp is implemented carefully so that you can write your Rcpp code in the way similar to R without sacrificing execution speed.
+By using Rcpp, you can use your C++ function from R. In addition, Rcpp is implemented so as to write your C++ code in the way similar to R without sacrificing execution speed.
 Thus, even people who do not have deep C++ knowledge can enjoy its high performance outcomes.

-This document is intended to provide necessary information for people who are not familiar with C++.
-Thus we would sometimes explain conceptually rather than describing detailed C++ definition precisely.

-This document is preliminary version, so any comments or suggestions are welcome.
-Thank you.
-Then, let's get into the World of Rcpp!
+This document is preliminary version, so I would greatly appreciate it if you kindly give me some feedback on this document.